fabian-z/dh-webengineering-chat/README.md

 * Forward past public messages to clients on new connection ☑
 * Identicons for visual representation of unique client IDs ☑
 * Session management ☑
+  * Session persistence ☑
+* Persistence of chat messages ☑
-* Structured bi-directional communicaton using JSON ☑
+* Structured bi-directional communicaton using JSON over WebSockets ☑
+  * Indicate connection status ☑
 * Client name changes ☑
 * Responsive layout ☑
   * (Not yet ready for mobile devices)

 * Unicast / private chat
   * Prepared in backend ☑
-* Persistence of chat messages

 * Allow transmission of formatted content
 * More as chosen by group